Kellyanne Conway Says ‘Peace And Prosperity’ Are The Trump Administration’s Greatest Successes Of 2018

 “So, people feel that they are more peaceful and that they are more prosperous,” Kellyanne concluded.
 “And those are really the two best things the president has done overall.”

-The study showed that there was a three percent decrease in those living in fear of the threat of terrorism, and a whopping 19 percent decrease in those worried the markets despite the concern of a recession in the coming year.
+The study showed that there was a 3 percent decrease in those living in fear of the threat of terrorism, and a whopping 19 percent decrease in those worried the markets despite the concern of a recession in the coming year.